sile/logi/doc/logi_sink.md

 map_form() = #{id =&gt; <a href="#type-id">id()</a>, module =&gt; <a href="#type-callback_module">callback_module()</a>, condition =&gt; <a href="#type-condition">condition()</a>, extra_data =&gt; <a href="#type-extra_data">extra_data()</a>}
 </code></pre>

- The map form of a sink
+ The map representation of a sink